techiediaries/techiediaries/_posts/2020/angular-9/2019-09-10-angular-9-http-post-node-express-example.md

 We simply import `HttpClientModule` from `@angular/common/http` and we add it in the `imports` array of `AuthModule`.

 That's it!
-You are ready to send HTTP requests in your application.
+You are ready to send HTTP POST requests in your application.

 ## Creating `AuthService` and Injecting `HttpClient`

-Next, let's create an Angular service that's responsible for sending authentication requests to the backend server.
+Next, let's create an Angular service that's responsible for sending authentication POST requests to the backend server.

-In your terminal, navigate to your Angular project's root folder and run the following command:
+In your terminal, navigate to your Angular 9 project's root folder and run the following command:

 ```bash
 $ ng generate service auth/auth